olivermarketos/ML4HC_time_series/README.md

 ## Question 1

 1.1.
-To preprocess the raw data, run process_data.py
+To preprocess the raw data, run process_data.py.
+By default it will process into a time grid format (used for majority of questions).
+To change format to that used in Question 3.2b, change the format tag at the bottom of the file to `"time_tuple"`

 1.2 For some data vizualisation, run data_viz.ipynb